Subregional Studies Program

 - City of Jersey City Parking Management Plan

-The goal of this study is to optimize the use of current parking supply and identify parking management strategies to inform zoning and policy regulations for future development.
+The goal of this study was to optimize the use of current parking supply and identify parking management strategies to inform zoning and policy regulations for future development.

 - Paterson - Newark Transit Market Study

-The goal of the study is to produce a market study that identifies potential ridership, capacity, routing, stations, bus vehicle access points, and layover areas for a dedicated Bus Rapid Transit (BRT) line along the Newark Industrial Track Right of Way (ROW) between Passaic and Essex Counties from the Cities of Paterson and Clifton to the north and ending in the vicinity of the Broad Street Station of the Newark Light Rail.
+The goal of the study was to produce a market study that identifies potential ridership, capacity, routing and stations for transit service along the Newark Industrial Track right of way between Passaic and Essex Counties from the Cities of Paterson and Clifton to the north and ending in the vicinity of the Broad Street Station of the Newark Light Rail.

 - Moving Mindfully: Monmouth/Mercer Freight Study